-Today we recall the extraordinary and accomplished life of W.E.B.
-Du Bois, the foremost champion of equal rights for blacks in the United States during the first half of the twentieth century, who died forty-nine years ago today at the age of 95.
+Today we recall the long, eventful and totally full-on life of W.E.B.
+Du Bois, the foremost champion of equal rights for blacks in the United States during the first half of the twentieth century, who died on this day in 1963 aged 95.
 During a time when many black Americans believed the only way to improve their social status was by assimilation and toleration of the dominant white society’s racist rulebook, Du Bois was instead a tireless advocate of unconditional equal and civil rights.
 Viewed merely as a scholar, educator, author and sociologist, Du Bois was a pioneering raiser of Black Consciousness.
 But as a civil rights leader and co-founder of the groundbreaking Niagara Movement and the NAACP (National Association for the Advancement of Colored People), Du Bois was nothing less than a harbinger of what would become Afro-Americanism.
 Being so forward thinking in his then-radical notions, Du Bois unfortunately would not live to see the adoption of his uncompromising ideas – choosing instead to die in self-imposed exile in Ghana, literally on the eve of a new era for the civil rights movement.
 But upon his death, the NAACP proclaimed him “the prime inspirer, philosopher and father of the Negro protest movement.”

 William Edward Burghardt Du Bois was born on February 23, 1868 in Great Barrington, Massachusetts and became the first of his poor black family to graduate from high school in 1884.
 His local community was so impressed by his academic brilliance that they raised money in order to send him to Fisk University in Tennessee, where for the first time Du Bois experienced southern America’s deep-rooted hatred for blacks and its associated discrimination and segregation.
 He returned to the north to continue his education at Harvard, where he was the first black to receive a Ph.D.
 In 1898, he became a professor of history and economics at Atlanta University and it was during this time that Du Bois began to develop a social and historical documentation of blacks in the United States which, through his prolific and eloquent writings, serves as the greatest testimony to his ideas and impact.